Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Carve Jack O’ Lanterns

 This is mostly just my excuse to binge on roasted pumpkin seeds.
 LOL!
-Not only is it fun to carve pumpkins with friends and loved ones, but it also can help protect your home from harmful spirits.
+Carving pumpkins with friends and loved ones is fun, and Jack O’ Lanterns also help protect your home from harmful spirits.

 Jack-o-lanterns were initially carved potatoes or turnips filled with coal.
 They would place them in windows or doorways to frighten and scare away evil spirits.